pivot-access-ltd/bma-offline-docs/src/custom-machine-setup.md

-rad-begin /deb/2.9/cli
-During machine [enlistment](/t/add-machines/2284#heading--enlistment), [deployment](/t/deploy-machines/2608), [commissioning](/t/commission-machines/2476) and machine installation, MAAS sends [Tempita-derived](https://raw.githubusercontent.com/ravenac95/tempita/master/docs/index.txt) configuration files to the [cloud-init](https://launchpad.net/cloud-init) process running on the target machine.
-MAAS refers to this process as **preseeding**.These preseed files are used to configure a machine's ephemeral and installation environments and can be modified or augmented to a custom machine configuration. rad-end

-rad-begin /deb/2.9/ui
-During machine [enlistment](/t/add-machines/2285#heading--enlistment), [deployment](/t/deploy-machines/2609), [commissioning](/t/commission-machines/2477) and machine installation, MAAS sends [Tempita-derived](https://raw.githubusercontent.com/ravenac95/tempita/master/docs/index.txt) configuration files to the [cloud-init](https://launchpad.net/cloud-init) process running on the target machine.
-MAAS refers to this process as **preseeding**.These preseed files are used to configure a machine's ephemeral and installation environments and can be modified or augmented to a custom machine configuration. rad-end

-rad-begin /deb/3.0/cli
-During machine [enlistment](/t/add-machines/3823#heading--enlistment), [deployment](/t/deploy-machines/3915), [commissioning](/t/commission-machines/3875) and machine installation, MAAS sends [Tempita-derived](https://raw.githubusercontent.com/ravenac95/tempita/master/docs/index.txt) configuration files to the [cloud-init](https://launchpad.net/cloud-init) process running on the target machine.
-MAAS refers to this process as **preseeding**.These preseed files are used to configure a machine's ephemeral and installation environments and can be modified or augmented to a custom machine configuration. rad-end

-rad-begin /deb/3.0/ui
-During machine [enlistment](/t/add-machines/3824#heading--enlistment), [deployment](/t/deploy-machines/3916), [commissioning](/t/commission-machines/3876) and machine installation, MAAS sends [Tempita-derived](https://raw.githubusercontent.com/ravenac95/tempita/master/docs/index.txt) configuration files to the [cloud-init](https://launchpad.net/cloud-init) process running on the target machine.
-MAAS refers to this process as **preseeding**.These preseed files are used to configure a machine's ephemeral and installation environments and can be modified or augmented to a custom machine configuration. rad-end

-rad-begin /snap/2.9/cli
-During machine [enlistment](/t/add-machines/2278#heading--enlistment), [deployment](/t/deploy-machines/2602), [commissioning](/t/commission-machines/2470) and machine installation, MAAS sends [Tempita-derived](https://raw.githubusercontent.com/ravenac95/tempita/master/docs/index.txt) configuration files to the [cloud-init](https://launchpad.net/cloud-init) process running on the target machine.
-MAAS refers to this process as **preseeding**.These preseed files are used to configure a machine's ephemeral and installation environments and can be modified or augmented to a custom machine configuration. rad-end

-rad-begin /snap/2.9/ui
-During machine [enlistment](/t/add-machines/2279#heading--enlistment), [deployment](/t/deploy-machines/2603), [commissioning](/t/commission-machines/2471) and machine installation, MAAS sends [Tempita-derived](https://raw.githubusercontent.com/ravenac95/tempita/master/docs/index.txt) configuration files to the [cloud-init](https://launchpad.net/cloud-init) process running on the target machine.
-MAAS refers to this process as **preseeding**.These preseed files are used to configure a machine's ephemeral and installation environments and can be modified or augmented to a custom machine configuration. rad-end

-rad-begin /snap/3.0/cli
-During machine [enlistment](/t/add-machines/3821#heading--enlistment), [deployment](/t/deploy-machines/3913), [commissioning](/t/commission-machines/3873) and machine installation, MAAS sends [Tempita-derived](https://raw.githubusercontent.com/ravenac95/tempita/master/docs/index.txt) configuration files to the [cloud-init](https://launchpad.net/cloud-init) process running on the target machine.
-MAAS refers to this process as **preseeding**.These preseed files are used to configure a machine's ephemeral and installation environments and can be modified or augmented to a custom machine configuration. rad-end

-rad-begin /snap/3.0/ui
-During machine [enlistment](/t/add-machines/3822#heading--enlistment), [deployment](/t/deploy-machines/3914), [commissioning](/t/commission-machines/3874) and machine installation, MAAS sends [Tempita-derived](https://raw.githubusercontent.com/ravenac95/tempita/master/docs/index.txt) configuration files to the [cloud-init](https://launchpad.net/cloud-init) process running on the target machine.
-MAAS refers to this process as **preseeding**.These preseed files are used to configure a machine's ephemeral and installation environments and can be modified or augmented to a custom machine configuration. rad-end
+During machine [enlistment](/t/add-machines/nnnn#heading--enlistment), [deployment](/t/deploy-machines/nnnn), [commissioning](/t/commission-machines/nnnn) and machine installation, MAAS sends [Tempita-derived](https://raw.githubusercontent.com/ravenac95/tempita/master/docs/index.txt) configuration files to the [cloud-init](https://launchpad.net/cloud-init) process running on the target machine.
+MAAS refers to this process as **preseeding**.These preseed files are used to configure a machine's ephemeral and installation environments and can be modified or augmented to a custom machine configuration.

 #### Two questions you may have: